2i2c-org/docs/about/shared-responsibility.md

 Our challenge is to figure out which responsibiltiies should lie with the community, and which should lie with the 2i2c team, to strike this balance of impact and efficiency.

-The other reason we follow this model is that it helps us follow the [Community Right to Replicate](https://2i2c.org/right-to-replicate) their infrastructure.
+We also follow this model because it helps us ensure the [Community Right to Replicate](https://2i2c.org/right-to-replicate) their infrastructure.
 We think of our community hubs as being a collaboration between 2i2c and the communities that use it, and this framing helps us be explicit about where we fit into the picture.
+By defining the roles and responsibilities that we take on via our services, this provides a natural place for other communities to take on some responsibility if they have the capacity to do so.

 ## Example responsibilities